Green politics: Global organization

 There is a growing level of global cooperation between Green parties.
 Global gatherings of Green Parties now happen.
 The first Planetary Meeting of Greens was held 30–31 May 1992, in Rio de Janeiro, immediately preceding the United Nations Conference on Environment and Development held there.
 More than 200 Greens from 28 nations attended.
 The first formal Global Greens Gathering took place in Canberra, in 2001, with more than 800 Greens from 72 countries in attendance.
 The second Global Green Congress was held in São Paulo, Brazil, in May 2008, when 75 parties were represented.

 Global Green networking dates back to 1990.
 Following the Planetary Meeting of Greens in Rio de Janeiro, a Global Green Steering Committee was created, consisting of two seats for each continent.
 In 1993 this Global Steering Committee met in Mexico City and authorized the creation of a Global Green Network including a Global Green Calendar, Global Green Bulletin, and Global Green Directory.
 The Directory was issued in several editions in the next years.
 In 1996, 69 Green Parties from around the world signed a common declaration opposing French nuclear testing in the South Pacific, the first statement of global greens on a current issue.
 A second statement was issued in December 1997, concerning the Kyoto climate change treaty.

 At the 2001 Canberra Global Gathering delegates for Green Parties from 72 countries decided upon a Global Greens Charter which proposes six key principles.
-Over time, each Green Party can discuss this and organize itself to approve it, some by using it in the local press, some by translating it for their web site, some by incorporating it into their manifesto, some by incorporating it into their constitution.
+Over time, each Green Party can discuss this and organize itself to approve it, some by using it in the local press, some by translating it for their website, some by incorporating it into their manifesto, some by incorporating it into their constitution.
 This process is taking place gradually, with online dialogue enabling parties to say where they are up to with this process.